SkyTemple/c-of-time/rust/README.md

 Not that the entire subsystem does not have `std` available.

 ### Removing example code
 This repository contains a lot of example code.
-To remove it and getting started with your own patches:
+To remove it and get started with your own patches:

 - Remove all the example code from `src/main.rs`.
 At the bare minimum, you will need the crate attributes (`#![no_std]`, etc.) and the `patches!` macro, where you can insert your own patch definitions.